skirexwastaken/NumScript/README.md

 Lexer -> Groups tokens into logical blocks and evaluates their values.

 Console Output -> Displays the final result after execution.

+## Builder Variables
+The builder is a function that combines all of the parts of NumScript Virtual Machines.

+It has multiple variables that are used in the entire code.

 ## Runtime Architecture